 - Our consulting division accepts consulting contracts that may prohibit KPI’s Systems Integration division from bidding on any subsequent integration project that results from our recommendations.

-- We work with customers to assess proposals and design alternatives from our systems integration group and others against a list of priorities and trade-offs to determine the optimal solution, regardless of the source.
+- We work with clients to assess proposals and design alternatives from our systems integration group and others against a list of priorities and trade-offs to determine the optimal solution, regardless of the source.

 - KPI’s System Integration Practice is also independent and brand agnostic.
 KPI does not manufacture material handling or automation equipment.
-Instead, we solicit bids from multiple suppliers to find the best means to achieve our customers’ strategic goals.
+Instead, we solicit bids from multiple suppliers to find the best means to achieve our clients’ strategic goals.